In Politics, No One Can Call You Out Like Your Family

 Bobby's split from his father is just one of several family political conflicts that have recently gone public.

 Take top White House aide Stephen Miller.
-The hardline immigration adviser received his own public drubbing on Monday via a Politico column carrying the headline: "Stephen Miller Is an Immigration Hypocrite.
+The hard-line immigration adviser received his own public drubbing on Monday via a Politico column carrying this headline: "Stephen Miller Is an Immigration Hypocrite.
 I Know Because I'm His Uncle."

 In the piece, Dr. David S. Glosser recounts the journey of Miller's own immigrant relatives from what is now Belarus to Pennsylvania while mounting a critique of the immigration policies championed by his nephew.